Go back

 Overview

-Information for Bhutan Thimpu Tshechu festival tour package cost, date, places and itinerary of 2026 I Cultural and festival city tours in Bhutan I Bhutan festival tour operators, guide, agency, booking , visa procedures, duration and season.
+Information for Bhutan festival tours- tour package cost, date, places and itinerary of 2026 I Festival tours in Bhutan I Cultural and festival city tours in Bhutan I Bhutan festival tour operators, guide, agency, booking, visa procedures, duration and season.

-Holiday Mountain Treks is specialised for festivals tour arrangements to Bhutan from Kathmandu making the best combination of cultural and tradition.
-The festivals are an important part of Bhutanese peoples from the long ago.
-The Tshechu one of the largest tourist attraction is the most famous and well-known Bhutanese festival.
+Holiday Mountain Treks is recommended as the best tour company specialized for festivals tour arrangements to Bhutan from Kathmandu making the best combination of cultural and tradition.

 The festival is religious implication and community gathering where Bhutanese come to socialise and feast on native delicacies.